gcanti/fp-ts/docs/Task.md

 ```

 `Task<A>` represents an asynchronous computation that yields a value of type `A` and **never fails**.
-If you want to represent an asynchronous computation that may fail, please see [TaskEither](./TaskEither.md).
+If you want to represent an asynchronous computation that may fail, please see `TaskEither`.

 ## ap